qway/nerfmeshes/README.md

 </p>

 The project is an extension and improvement upon the original method NeRF for neural rendering view-synthesis designed for rapid prototyping and experimentation.
 Main improvements are:
- - Scene encoding through unstructured radiance volumes for efficient sampling.
+ - Scene encoding through unstructured radiance volumes for efficient sampling via Axis-Aligned Bounding Boxes (AABBs) intersections.
  - Mesh reconstruction with appearance through informed re-sampling based on the inverse normals of the scene geometry via Marching Cubes.
  - Modular implementation which is 1.4x faster and at most twice as much memory efficient then the base implementation [NeRF-PyTorch](https://github.com/krrish94/nerf-pytorch).